 As a Jew, I can see the possibilities of anti-Semites of all races delighting in King Leon X’s observations, regardless of whether this self-identified black separatist hates Jews or is merely saying “Anne Mother Fucking Frank” to grab attention and stir up rage over neglect of African-American children.
 See some snippets from him suggesting a strong distrust of whites in general (not without reason with a racist President in the White House!).
 Needless to say, the Frank story should be a lesson for everyone and should be told and retold everywhere to people of all races.
 Distant European relatives of my parents almost surely died in the Holocaust, and these days I am collaborating on various writing projects with an aged survivor who witnessed the Nazi horrors himself in Romania.
 The Holocaust—the capital H is deliberate—was mass genocide against Jews and other “inferior” people on a huge scale.
 Full extermination of the Jews, not mere exploitation, was Hitler’s Job Number One in regard to them.
 Myriads of his Nazis loved Beethoven music and other trappings of “civilization.”
 The civility of the many thousands of murderers may have been the most horrific fact to set the Holocaust apart and justify the presence of the Frank diary and other apropos works in our libraries.
 If even Goethe worshippers could help slaughter millions, how much evil lurks in the hearts of the rest of us?

 That said, MLK’s book room also needs to contain its share of books by and about African-Americans—and I don’t just mean those related to the deaths, pain and other suffering from slavery.
-Most likely MLK has at least some books in those areas even if they might not necessarily be up to date.
-But almost surely a budget-challenged school like MLK could do better, as can mainstream American publishing, which, despite improvements in recent years, has dissed the African-American market.
+MLK has at least some books in those areas even if they are not the most up to date.
+But with more funding, a school like MLK could do better, as can mainstream American publishing, which, despite improvements in recent years, has dissed the African-American market.

 Just as important, we need enough librarians to teach the students proper research methods and as a matter of course help them make the connection between the the fates of the Jews and other minorities, beyond simply the former group’s enslavement in ancient Egypt.
 Dying as “property” in America was no more pleasant for black people than Jews’ deaths though mass genocide, and even today African-Americans suffer the aftermath of slavery and of the segregation that in some ways merely restructured it.
 Without enough titles on other victimized groups, especially the presence of an ample number of update-to-date and readable books on the suffering of the African-American community as well as of poor whites, all the Holocaust-related titles in the world won’t cleanse haters of their anti-Semitism.
 Indeed, as King Leon X’s cruel obscenity shows, the Frank books may even backfire if piles of them are available without others to provide balance.

-Of at least equal importance, if we are to fund libraries sufficiently, how about enough African-American and Latino librarians, as well as whites and others from disadvantaged backgrounds?
+Likewise of importance, if we are to fund libraries sufficiently, how about enough African-American and Latino librarians, as well as whites and others from disadvantaged backgrounds?
 “Of 118,666 credentialed librarians,” as I noted a few years ago in the Baltimore Sun, “just 6,160 were black and 3,661 were Latinos in 2009-2010, as tallied by the federal government and mentioned in an ALA diversity report.”
 Perhaps the statistics are not as ugly now.
 But much progress remains to be made.
+The ALA’s Spectrum Scholarship program for minorities is limited in size and provides beneficiaries with just a fraction of the expenses of their education.
+Ideally a national library endowment could help ALA and others expand such programs.

 In his fury over the underfunding of K-12 libraries in minority communities, King Leon X is hardly alone, if you go by the flood of comments accompanying his Facebook post displaying the YouTube.
 “I bet every bookshelf in those Caucasian libraries are full of books!” said Jamila Dennis.
 “This is a travesty…this is sickening and reprehensible!”